 African art > African mask, tribal art, primitive art > Kru mask

-African tribal art from the Ivory Coast and its fantastic masks.
+African art from Ivory Coast and its abstract masks.

-source: "Treasures of the Ivory Coast.
-F.Neyt"; "Ivorian Sculptures" B. Holas.
+source: "Treasures of Côte d'Ivoire.
+F.Neyt"; "Ivorian sculptures" B. Holas.

 Possibility of payment in2x (2x 195.0 €)

 This item is sold with its certificate of authenticity

 By purchasing this artwork you will get 5% = (19.5 loyalty points = 19.5 euros) which you can use towards your next purchase

 |Estimated dating||2ème halfxx°|